MohDDH/rootsPlus/readme.md

 ## Project Overview

-**RootsPlus** is a proposed concept for an agricultural technology company dedicated to transforming farm management.
-The platform is designed to bridge the gap between farmers and agronomists by providing **smart tools, actionable insights,** and a supportive ecosystem to promote agricultural success.
-Its core mission is to make farming smarter, more sustainable, and more profitable by connecting expert agricultural knowledge with real-world farming needs.
+**RootsPlus** is a proposed idea for an agricultural company that is interested in technology or wants to move towards digital transformation.
+The company has many agronomists who follow up on the farming activities of the farms connected to it.
+For each farm, they create activities, evaluations, and reports.
+The farm owner can view these updates regularly and stay informed.

 ---